 If you're concerned about sweating and body odor, the solution may be simple: an over-the-counter antiperspirant and deodorant.

 - Antiperspirant.
-Antiperspirants contain aluminium-based compounds that temporarily block the sweat pore, thereby reducing the amount of perspiration that reaches your skin.
+Antiperspirants contain aluminium-based compounds that temporarily block sweat pores, thereby reducing the amount of perspiration that reaches your skin.

 - Deodorant.
 Deodorants can eliminate odor but not perspiration.
 They're usually alcohol-based and turn your skin acidic, making it less attractive to bacteria.
 Deodorants often contain perfume fragrances intended to mask odor.